 With these ideas in mind, a homeowner can create a variety of areas on and around the deck or patio for different uses, including food prep, eating, relaxing and entertaining.
 If a pool or hot tub is also part of the design, other issues will need to be addressed such as electrical supply, privacy and adequate safety measures.

 The location of the deck will be determined by the available yard space, accessibility to and from the home, and showcasing the best views.
-Enclosing part of the deck with a roof can make the use of the deck more flexible.
+Enclosing part of the deck with a roof can make the use of the deck more flexible and can act as a transition from the home to the outside.
+You also may appreciate the weather resistance of a partially covered deck, adding areas to bring fabrics and other decor items that don’t survive the elements easily.

-Location of he deck may also be dictated by local building and zoning ordinances.
+You also want to get a permit to make sure that your work is properly done.
+The location of the deck may also be dictated by local building and zoning ordinances.
 These ordinances will have guidance regarding the size and placement of the deck, height of privacy screens and the distance needed from property lines.

-Home Owners Associations may have restrictions or guidelines.
+Home Owners Associations may have restrictions or guidelines on anything that is considered an outdoor room.
 A call to the utility company to check on the location of buried pipes and utility lines can prevent any loss of service, as well as save time, expense and trouble later.

 Some of the requirements listed in building codes for an above-ground deck include the distance between support posts – usually no more than 6 feet apart, and distance between railing spaces – usually no larger than 4 inches apart.